-We put this jacket to the test on windy High Sierra mountain ridges, sheer granite rock faces, and gusty bike rides.
-Even though it lacks a draft flap behind the zipper, the Houdini proved to be highly wind resistant.
+We put this jacket to the test on windy High Sierra mountain ridges, sheer granite rock faces, gusty bike rides, Caribbean boat rides, windy Midwestern fall afternoons, and interstate drives with the windows down.
+The latest version of the Houdini cut the jacket's weight in half, yet only lessens its wind resistance a smidge.
+Impressive!
+Even though it feels impossibly thin and lacks a draft flap behind the zipper, the Houdini is still highly wind resistant.

 Weight and Packability

-However, the Houdini's packability is what makes it shine for versatility.
+But it's the Houdini's packability is what makes it shine for versatility.
 This piece packs down so small that bringing it along on any mission is not a problem.
-If you're looking for a more fashion-focused piece, consider the Cotapaxi Teca or if you're in need of a windbreaker for running, try the Outdoor Research Tantrum.
+The thin fabric also means you can clearly see graphics or lettering on underlayers though.
+It's also so technical-looking that it detracts a bit from the stylishness of the jacket.

 Patagonia set the standard for this class of windbreaker some years ago, and it comes as no surprise that the Houdini continues to deliver high-quality performance in a lightweight package.
-This jacket moves with your every rhythm, and the carefully chosen features such as the slight drop back adjustable hem are a testament to its simplicity and functionality.
+This jacket moves with your every rhythm, and the carefully chosen features, such as the slight drop back adjustable hem, are a testament to its simplicity and functionality.
 It is ideal for use with a layering system, is highly wind resistant and also water resistant for its class, and is easy to move in no matter what your sport.